terryszhou/js-functions-guess-the-number/README.md

 ## Getting Started
 1. **Fork and clone** this repository
-2. Create a file in the `js` subdirectory for each solution name the same as the function specified
+2. Create a javascript file in the `js` subdirectory for your code and link it up the provided `index.html`
-3. Write a function for each of the following prompts
-4. Test your output by running the file with `node`
+3. You can use a `console.log()` in your javascript file to make sure it is linked up correctly to the html. *press F12 in Chrome to open up the developer console*
 ___

 ## Using `alert` and `prompt`